Towns & Places:

 New Albany

 Wilson County, Kansas, located in the southwest part of the state, was one of the original counties established by the Territorial Legislature in 1855.
-It was named for Colonel Hiero T. Wilson, a successful Indian trader who had been the first white settler of Fort Scott, Kansas, and had served as postmaster and sutler at the Fort.
+It was named after Colonel Hiero T. Wilson, a successful Indian trader who had been Fort Scott, Kansas’ first white settler, serving as postmaster and sutler at the Fort.
 He could speak Cherokee, Creek, and Osage, and the Osage called him “Big White Chief.”
 He was a delegate to the Lecompton Constitutional Convention.

 As of the 2020 census, the county population was 8,624.
 Its county seat is Fredonia, and its most populous city is Neodesha.